mindojune/kor-depparser/README.md

-# Dependency Parser for Korean: in progress
+# Transition-based Dependency Parser for Korean: in progress

 ## Pipeline
 1. tokenizer